SyanahWynn/SyanahWynn.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Research Fellow at the <a href="https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx">Centre for Human Brain Health at the University of Birmingham</a>
+description: Postdoctoral Research Fellow at the <a href="http://www.ftn.nic.uni-mainz.de/">Neuroimaging Center (NIC) at Johannes Gutenberg University Medical Center Mainz</a>

 profile:
   align: right